COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Baby-Friendly Initiative (BFI)

-What is the Baby-Friendly Initiative?
 The Baby-Friendly Initiative acknowledges that breastfeeding is the healthiest choice for infants and breastfeeding persons, and families need to be supported to make informed feeding decisions without the influence of formula marketing.

 The Baby-Friendly Initiative:

-• Is a global, evidence-based approach that increases the health and well-being of all children and families
+• Is a global, evidence-based approach that increases the health and well-being of all children and families,

-• Protects, promotes, and supports breastfeeding
+• Protects, promotes, and supports breastfeeding,

-• Is for hospitals and community-based health organizations
+• Is for hospitals and community-based health organizations,

 • Requires compliance with the World Health Organization's (WHO) International Code of Marketing of Breastmilk Substitutes and subsequent relevant World Health Assembly Resolutions.